lbugnet/FLIPER_CLASS/README.md

 These values are the parameters needed by the machine learning Random Forest (along with the effective temperature).

-The Random Forest classifiers are already trained and stored in the "ML_logg_training_paper" and "ML_numax_training_paper" files to estimate logg or numax.
+The Random Forest classifiers are already trained.
 They should be download on GitHub before running this code.
-The estimation of surface gravity should be made by the use of the "ML" class (see CALLING SEQUENCE at the end of this code).

 # What you need:

 - The power density spectrum of the star filtered with a 20 days high pass filter.
-- The effective temperature of the star (from Mathur et al., 2017 for instance)
+- The BP-RP photométric indice of the star and the luminoisty from Gaia
 - The "ML_CLASSIFICATION_TESS_SIMU_training" and "ML_CLASSIFICATION_Kepler_sample_training" files containing the training of the Random Forests, to be dowload on GitHub (https://github.com/lbugnet/FLIPER_CLASS)